 “An enormous, dictatorial corporate cartel is ruling the world through its proxies in government, banking, academia and media.
 Our entire Western culture has become an insidious farce with the sole purpose of maintaining the enslaved masses in their conjured up democracies, religions and histories”.
 Robert Bonomo, activistpost.com 13th October 2011

 According to government it is in order that people cannot easily fake the age of their cars when selling them, but that is abject nonsense.
 To get around this problem is simple – buy a cheap private, dateless plate from pre-1963 or even a dated plate from say the 1980s that is obviously not the year of manufacture of the car and yet in any case, the vehicle’s registration document will tell a potential buyer the age of the car in an instant.
-One more example of how governments are dictated to by the mega-corporations at the expense of the people and in this case, the environment.
+One more small example of how governments are dictated to by the mega-corporations at the expense of the people and in this case, the environment.

 We are also bombarded with propaganda in the form of advertising, trying to convince us at every opportunity that banks and other large corporations are really quite benevolent entities who are here to serve you, care about the welfare of you and your family and cater for your every need – all at a price, of course.
 How often do we see TV and billboard ads proclaiming such things as ‘… the bank that cares’ or ‘…let us look after you and your family’, ‘…you deserve only the best…’ or ‘…we are here to help’?
 All absolute lies and extremely subtle psycho-babble of course, designed to lull you into a false sense of security, convince you of the benevolence of Elite corporations and generally make you believe that the world is a completely different place to the one you know is real, deep-down.